Spiced Date Scones with Browned Butter Glaze

 Shortly after taking these Spiced Date Scones out of the oven, naturally I figured I should taste test.
 They were really good, but it wasn’t until I tried one with browned butter glaze that I realized the true potential of these little pastries.
 I did say the glaze is optional on the recipe, but honestly, it adds so much deliciousness!
-Most every glaze I’ve ever made consists of powdered sugar, milk, and vanilla extract (or another flavor).
+Most every glaze I’ve ever made consists of powdered sugar, milk, and vanilla extract (or cinnamon).
 It’s a perfectly fine way to make a glaze, but it doesn’t have much flavor and it tends to soak into the pastry.
 But Browned Butter Glaze is another story!
 The butter makes it taste like caramel and with the heating method, it actually hardens shortly after drizzling it on!
 I was so excited when I discovered this new method, I did a little happy dance 🙂 .
 I don’t think I can ever go back!

 Sometimes, Medjool dates can be hard to find.
 If I’m in a pinch, I can get some organic ones at Trader Joe’s which are pretty good and reasonably priced.
 However, I try to be cautious about purchasing from private label brands because there is no transparency about the supplier.
 Simply having the USDA Organic label does not always mean it was produced in the true spirit of organics.
 There is a lot of fraud with factory farms producing foods that technically are “organic” but really stretch the limits.

 With that being said, by best date recommendation is Joolies Organic Medjool Dates.
 They are very high quality, organic, and glyphosate-free.
 The company takes pride in the fruit they produce and I trust their organic practices.
 They will certainly make your Spiced Date Scones even more delicious!